harrisoncramer/gitlab.nvim/README.md

 require("gitlab").move_to_discussion_tree_from_diagnostic()
 ```

-The `discussion_sign` configuration controls the display of signs for discussions.
-The `enabled` option turns on/off the signs. `text` sets the sign text. `linehl`, `texthl`, `culhl`, and `numhl` customize the line highlighting, text highlighting, column highlighting, and number highlighting respectively.
-Keep in mind that these can be overridden by other configuration (for example diffview.nvim highlights). `priority` controls the sign priority order (when multiple signs are placed on the same line, the sign with highest priority is used).
-The `helper_signs` table configures additional signs for multiline discussions in order to show the whole context. `enabled` turns on/off the helper signs. `start`, `mid`, and `end` set the helper sign text.
+The `discussion_sign` configuration controls the display of signs for discussions in the reviewer pane.
+Keep in mind that the highlights provided here can be overridden by other highlights (for example from diffview.nvim).
+This allows users to jump to comments in the current buffer in the reviewer pane directly.

-The `discussion_diagnostic` configuration customizes the diagnostic display for discussions.
-The `enabled` option turns on/off the diagnostics. `severity` sets the diagnostic severity level and should be set to one of `vim.diagnostic.severity.ERROR`, `vim.diagnostic.severity.WARN`, or `vim.diagnostic.severity.INFO`, `vim.diagnostic.severity.HINT`. `code` specifies a diagnostic code. `display_opts` configures the diagnostic display options where you can configure values like (this is dirrectly used as opts in vim.diagnostic.set):
+These diagnostics are configurable in the same way that diagnostics are typically confiugrable in Neovim.
+For instance, the `severity` key sets the diagnostic severity level and should be set to one of `vim.diagnostic.severity.ERROR`, `vim.diagnostic.severity.WARN`, `vim.diagnostic.severity.INFO`, or `vim.diagnostic.severity.HINT`.
+The `display_opts` option configures the diagnostic display options where you can configure values like (this is dirrectly used as opts in vim.diagnostic.set):

 - `virtual_text` - Show virtual text for diagnostics.
 - `underline` - Underline text for diagnostics.

 Diagnostics for discussions use the `gitlab_discussion` namespace.
 See `:h vim.diagnostic.config` and `:h diagnostic-structure` for more details.
 Signs and diagnostics have common settings in `discussion_sign_and_diagnostics`.
-This allows customizing if discussions that are resolved or no longer relevant should still display visual indicators in the editor:
+This allows customizing if discussions that are resolved or no longer relevant should still display visual indicators in the editor.
+The `skip_resolved_discussion` boolean will control visibility of resolved discussions, and `skip_old_revision_discussion` whether to show signs and diagnostics for discussions on outdated diff revisions.

-- `skip_resolved_discussion` - Whether to skip showing signs and diagnostics for resolved discussions.
-Default is `false`, meaning signs and diagnostics will be shown for resolved discussions.
-- `skip_old_revision_discussion` - Whether to skip showing signs and diagnostics for discussions on outdated diff revisions.
-Default is `true`, meaning signs and diagnostics won't be shown for discussions no longer relevant to the current diff.

-#### Limitations

-When checking multiline diagnostic the cursor must be on the "main" line of diagnostic -> where the `discussion_sign.text` is shown otherwise `vim.diagnostic.show` and `jump_to_discussion_tree_from_diagnostic` will not work.
+When interacting with multiline comments, the cursor must be on the "main" line of diagnostic, where the `discussion_sign.text` is shown, otherwise `vim.diagnostic.show` and `jump_to_discussion_tree_from_diagnostic` will not work.

 ### Uploading Files